THREE REASONS TO HIRE A DISABILITY ATTORNEY TO WIN YOUR SSD CASE

 2. THE ATTORNEY FEE IN DISABILITY CASES IS “CAPPED.”

 Furthermore, the attorney fee in all Social Security Disability cases is “capped.”
 This means that the attorney or the firm that you hire cannot charge you, by law, more than 25% of your back benefit.
 Your back benefit is money you are owed since the time you allege you originally became disabled.
 Currently, the SSA has capped the attorney fee at $6000.
 This means the attorney fee cannot be more than $6000 from your back benefit.
 The attorney fee in your case will be $6000 OR 25% of your back benefit, whatever amount is LESS.

 Again, the attorney can only charge a fee is she wins the case.
 And, the attorney fee is always whatever amount is the lesser amount.
 For example, if you have a back benefit of $10,000, the attorney fee is 25% of that amount or $2500.
 If you have a back benefit of $100,000, the most the attorney can charge in fees is $6000 out of the $100,000.
 This is the cap that is set by law and it is the most that the attorney can charge the client once the case has been won.

 YOUR JUDGE MUST APPROVE YOUR ATTORNEY’S FEES

 Additionally, the ALJ (administrative law judge) who decides you case must approve the representative’s fees.
-This makes it so that an attorney can never overcharge you for fees.
+This makes it so that a disability attorney can never overcharge you for fees.
 Best of all, for you, there is no attorney fee if you lose your case.
 This may not sound like a good deal, because you don’t want to lose.
-But, neither does your attorney.
+But, neither does your disability attorney.
 Because if they lose, they don’t get paid.
 If the judge decides to deny your case, you attorney just worked for two years on your case for free.
 Nobody wants to work for two years for free.
 So, your attorney has a big motivation to win for you.